1. What are they and what are they used for?

 Find related information in EGT - Can the global mailbox be deleted?

-7. How do you add users and assign services to it?
+7. How do you add users and assign services?

 You can add users and assign services to a mailbox in two ways: individually or by importing a file.